mumbleskates/bilrost/README.md

 ## FAQ

+1. **Why another one?**

+Because I can make one that does what I want.

+Protobuf, for all its power and grace, is burdened with decades of legacy in both stored data and usage in practice that [prevent it from changing](https://www.hyrumslaw.com/).
+Bizarre corner case behaviors in practice that were originally implemented out of expediency have deeply ramified themselves into the official specification of the encoding (such as how repeated presence of nested messages in a non-repeated field merges them together, etc.).

+With a careful approach to a newer standard, we can solve many of these problems and make a very similar encoding that is far more robust against shenanigans and edge cases with little overhead (if fields are unordered, detecting that they have repeated requires overhead, but if they *must* be ordered it is trivial).
+Along with this, with only a little more work, we also achieve inherent canonicalization for our distinguished message types.
+Accomplishing the same thing in Protobuf is an onerous task, and one I have almost never seen correctly described in the wild.
+Quite a few people have, as the saying goes, tried and died.

+tl;dr: I had the conceit that I could make the protobuf encoding better.
+For my personal purposes, this is true.
+Perhaps the same will be even true for you as well.

-1. **Could `bilrost` be implemented as a serializer for [Serde](https://serde.rs/)?**
+2. **Could the bilrost encoding be implemented as a serializer for [Serde](https://serde.rs/)?**

-Probably not, however I would like to hear from a Serde expert on the matter.
-There are two complications with trying to serialize Protobuf messages with
+Probably not, though `serde` experts are free to weigh in.
+There are multiple complications with trying to serialize bilrost messages with Serde:
-Serde:

 - Bilrost fields bear a numbered tag, and currently there appears to be no mechanism suitable for this in `serde`.
-- The mapping from `bilrost` message field's type to its Rust encoding is not 1-to-1.
-As a result, trait-based approaches to dispatching don't work very well.
-Example: four different Protobuf field encoders can handle a Rust `Vec<i32>`, each producing a different encoded
-  representation: `general`, `fixed`, `packed<general>`, and `packed<fixed>`.
+- Bilrost fields are also associated with a specific encoder, such as `general` or `fixed`, which may alter their encoding.
+Purely trait-based dispatch will work poorly for this, especially when the values become nested within other data structures like maps and `Vec` and encoders may begin to look like `map<general, packed<fixed>>`.
+- Bilrost messages must encode their fields in tag order, which may (in the case of `oneof` fields) vary depending on their value, and it's not clear how or if this could be solved in `serde`.
+- Bilrost has both expedient and distinguished encoding modes, and promises that encoding a message that implements `DistinguishedMessage` always produces canonical output.
+This may be beyond what is practical to implement.

-  But it is possible to place `serde` derive tags onto the generated types, so the same structure can support both `bilrost` and `Serde`.
+Despite all this, it is possible to place `serde` derive tags onto the generated types, so the same structure can support both `bilrost` and `Serde`.

 ## Why *Bilrost?*